Continuous Electrocardiogram Monitoring for TAVR Patients

 The trial information does not specify whether you need to stop taking your current medications.

-Is continuous ECG monitoring safe for TAVR patients?
+What prior data suggests that continuous ECG monitoring is safe for TAVR patients?

 This trial is for patients with severe aortic stenosis who are about to undergo TAVI using balloon or self-expandable valves.
 It's not for those who may die in the hospital, can't be monitored by ECG after the procedure, already have a pacemaker, won't consent to the study, or are in another similar ECG monitoring trial.